 - Rob Riekie – Landscape & Operations Director - responsible for the physical management of the green space including letting contracts and supervising our contractors and our Direct Works team.

-- Phil Bowsher – Head of Environment, Education & Volunteering – responsible for running our education and volunteer programmes and looking after biodiversity across our parkland as well as liaison with developers and Milton Keynes Council over the adoption of new parks..
+- Phil Bowsher – Head of Environment & Volunteering – responsible for running our volunteer programme, looking after biodiversity across our parkland and liaising with developers and Milton Keynes Council over the adoption of new parks.

-- Hannah Bodley – Head of Marketing, Events & Community Engagement - responsible for managing communications, leading events and supporting a range of community activities.
+- Hannah Bodley – Head of Marketing, Events & Community Engagement - responsible for PR and Marketing, Events, community activities and Outdoor Learning for children and adults.

 - Gavin Gager – Finance Director – responsible for financial management and our financial investments and Support Services such as HR, legal, health and safety and facilities management.